Ellsworth City Library

 How can I submit address changes or corrections?

-To submit an address change or correction, present a signed, written statement of the changes needed to the Assessor’s office or return the tear off portion of your tax bill with the noted changes.
+To submit an address change or correction, present a signed, written statement of the changes needed to the Assessor’s office or return the tear off portion of your tax bill with the noted changes or submit the change of address form here.

 Ellsworth City Hall is closed for the following holidays:

-- Martin Luther King, Jr. Day 3rd Monday in January
+• Martin Luther King, Jr. Day (third Monday in January)

-A holiday that falls on a Saturday will be observed on the preceding Friday.
+If a recognized holiday falls on a Sunday, the holiday will be observed (City Hall will be closed) on the following Monday.

-A holiday that falls on a Sunday will be observed on the following Monday.
+If a recognized holiday falls on a Friday, the holiday will be observed (City Hall will be closed) on the preceding Thursday.

 Was my Homestead Exemption applied to my bill?